jejo205713/passwordless-behaviour-based-auth/README.md

-# Adaptive Behavioral Authentication System
+# Passwordless Behavioral Authentication System

 This project is a web application, built with Streamlit, that demonstrates a modern, multi-layered, passwordless authentication system.
 It goes beyond simple passwords by verifying a user's identity through a combination of **fingerprint biometrics** and their unique, **personalized behavioral profiles**.